500mhzz/md5-booru-search/README.md

 # MD5 Booru Search

-Searches for posts with the same md5 as the provided e621 post
+Searches posts using several boorus using the MD5 Hash, finding deleted posts if you still have the image!

 ## Features
 - Gelbooru, Rule34, e621, etc...
 Search using MD5 or the post link.